Accessibility Statement – as at AUGUST 2019

 - Access to the Sanctuary entrance is via designated pathways and a clearly marked and signed pedestrian crossing.

-- 2 further Council accessible car spaces are located on Tomewin Street, but do not have level access or wide berth areas adjacent.
+- Two (2) further Council accessible car spaces are located on Tomewin Street, but do not have level access or wide berth areas adjacent.

 - The second access option is via Nature Gift retail store which has tiled ground level access and is open during all trading hours.